Supporting the ever-changing beer market

 Alfa Laval Annual & Sustainability Report

-This year we have integrated the Sustainability Report in our Annual Report.
+The Sustainability Report is integrated in our Annual Report.